rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 > `librustc_ast`, `librustc_expand`, and `librustc_builtin_macros` are all undergoing
 > refactoring, so some of the links in this chapter may be broken.

-Macro expansion happens during parsing. `rustc` has two parsers, in fact: the normal Rust parser, and the macro parser.
+Rust has a very powerful macro system.
+There are two major types of macros:
+`macro_rules!` macros (a.k.a.
+"Macros By Example" (MBE)) and procedural macros ("proc macros"; including custom derives).
 During the parsing phase, the normal Rust parser will set aside the contents of macros and their invocations.
 Later, before name resolution, macros are expanded using these portions of the code.
+In this chapter, we will discuss MBEs, proc macros, and hygiene.
+Both types of macros are expanded during parsing, but they happen in different ways.

+## Macros By Example

-The macro parser, in turn, may call the normal Rust parser when it needs to bind a metavariable (e.g.  `$my_expr`) while parsing the contents of a macro invocation.
+MBEs have their own parser distinct from the normal Rust parser.
+When macros are expanded, we may invoke the MBE parser to parse and expand a macro.
+The MBE parser, in turn, may call the normal Rust parser when it needs to bind a metavariable (e.g.  `$my_expr`) while parsing the contents of a macro invocation.
 The code for macro expansion is in [`src/librustc_expand/mbe/`][code_dir].
-This chapter aims to explain how macro expansion works.

 ### Example